telefonicaid/fiware-orion/doc/manuals/contribution_guidelines.md

 ### Directory layout

-For a detailed explanation of the directory structure, see [this link](devel/index.md#directory_structure).
+For a detailed explanation of the directory structure, see [this section in the Development Manual](devel/directoryStructure.md).

 ### File layout for source code files